-- has been reported missing on two or more occasions; - is frequently away from placement (or their home) without authorisation; has been hurt or harmed while they have been missing; is at known or suspected risk of sexual exploitation or trafficking; - is at known or suspected risk of involvement in criminal activity or drugs; - has contact with people posing risk to children; and/or - has been engaged (or is believed to have engaged) in criminal activities while missing.
+- has been reported missing on two or more occasions; - is frequently away from placement (or their home) without authorisation - has been hurt or harmed while they have been missing - is at known or suspected risk of sexual exploitation or trafficking - is at known or suspected risk of involvement in criminal activity or drugs - has contact with people posing a risk to children - has been engaged (or is believed to have engaged) in criminal activities while missing.

-The assessment of whether a child might run away again should be based on information about:
+The assessment of whether a learner might abscond again should be determined considering the following:

-- their individual circumstances, including family circumstances; - their motivation for running away; - their potential destinations and associates; - their recent pattern of absences; - the circumstances in which the child was found or returned; and their individual characteristics and risk factors such as whether a child has learning difficulties, mental health issues, depression and other vulnerabilities.
+- their individual circumstances, including family circumstances; - their motivation for absconding - their potential destinations and associates - their recent pattern of absences - the circumstances in which the learner was found or returned - and their individual characteristics and risk factors such as whether a learner has other vulnerabilities.